Dr. Robert Atkins

 Two peer reviewed studies were also published on the Atkins diet, both of which did state that Atkins was a better method of dieting.
 The New England Journal of Medicine and the American Journal of Medicine stated Atkins is the best diet plan for short-term weight loss.
 However, they both stated that Atkins dieters do have a greater risk of developing coronary heart disease.
 Dr. Atkins did touch on this subject though, and it was in his opinion that the positive health benefits of losing weight outweighed the negative effects of increased fat intake.

-If you do decide to “go on the Atkins diet” the single most important piece of advice anyone can give you is, go out and buy a copy of the book and read it, understand it and then get to work.
+If you do decide to “go on the Atkins diet” the single most important piece of advice anyone can give you is this: Go out and buy a copy of the book and read it, understand it and then get to work!

 I would like to put weight on as i have just started the gym 2 months ago and can’t see no progress my friends have told about nap 50s but don’t know what they are can you give me a routine or advice, thanx